heyjiawei/learnInPublic/ssr-rehydration.md

 - Streaming server rendering (??)

+  - render multiple requests at once
-  - send HTML in chunks that the browser can progressively render as it's received.
+  - send content in chunks so that the browser can progressively render as it's received.
+    - aim for browser to begin rendering page before response is complete
+    - imporves TTFB
   - Using `renderToNodeStream()`
   - you can cache streamed HTML
     - buffer all the HTML chunks of a single request in memory as they come along, then concatenate them together once we’re all done, and store the entire HTML document in the cache using Node.js stream Transform

+  Limits

+  - streaming provides a mechanism for handling back pressure
+  - high watermark in Node.js for streams is 16kb

 - Progressive rehydration